- Tell us Once

 How does it work?

 First the death needs to be registered and a death certificate issued.
+The registrar will provide you with a reference number which is needed to complete the Tell Us Once.

 Once the death has been registered you then need to contact us so we can take some details and let everyone else know to save you having to contact them.